-Homemade peach and strawberry cobbler made in a cast-iron skillet is a classic American recipe.
+Homemade strawberry peach cobbler made in a cast-iron skillet is a classic American recipe.
 Fresh fruit and a biscuit topping crust make the perfect southern old-fashioned cobbler dessert.
 This cobbler batter mix is easy and simple to make from scratch.
 It turns our buttery with hints of cinnamon to complement the sweet peaches, tart strawberries, and hint of vanilla.
-For a fantastic bourbon brown sugar peach cobbler recipe, try this for a to die for option.

 Cobbler is a southern staple and baking it in an iron skillet is the traditional method; therefore, that is why I always make it from scratch this way.
 The sweet peaches and strawberries in this recipe are cooked in the cast iron on the stovetop and then topped with a homemade biscuit-like layer for the topping.
 The best ever cast-iron skillet cobbler recipe is made with fresh peaches and strawberries.